-The Arab world is facing many environmental pressures ranging from challenges in resource management and water scarcity to air pollution and climate change, which all require serious scientific research.
+The Arab world is facing many environmental pressures ranging from challenges in resource management and water scarcity to air pollution and climate change, which all require serious scientific environmental research.
 Arab nations contribute 1.7 percent of the total value of budgets embarked for environmental research worldwide.

 Leaders in Environmental Research